ybbrr/Window_Creator/README.md

 All windows are auto resizable.

+And it is cross-platform for Windows and Linux.

 ## How to add Third Parties to Project Workspace Folder
 Download the third parties from pre-releases here: https://github.com/ybbrr/Window_Creator/releases/tag/third_parties <br />
 And extract the content of `__third-parties__.zip` to Workspace Folder of the project.